fatih/pool/README.md

 // available it will create a new one via the factory function. conn, err := p.Get()

-// do something with conn and put it back to the pool p.Put(conn)
+// do something with conn and put it back to the pool, yes just close the
+// connection :)
+conn.Close()

-// close pool any time you want p.Close()
+// close pool any time you want, this closes all the connections inside a pool p.Close()

 // currently available connections in the pool